sambody/inkscape-grid-maker/README.md

 Or change the settings, select Live Preview, adjust, **click Apply** to actually generate the guides.
 Close, done.

+### Limitations

+- This extension was originally made for web design, so using round pixels.
+(Other units than pixels are not tested)
+- The plugin calculates the grid "inside out": it uses the number of columns, **columns width**, and gutter width as input, and creates the grid guidelines.
+However, at the moment, it is not possible to create the grid "outside in" - starting with a defined **total width** (predefined, or related to the page width), the number of columns, and the gutter width,  and then calculating the column width to draw the guides.
+I might make such an extension in the future though...
+If you need to divide your page with equal width columns *without* gutters, use Extensions > Render > Grid Creator.

 ### Tips

-- You can generate **multiple grids** on top of each other, by using applying grids several times.
+- You can generate **multiple grids** on top of each other, by applying grids several times.
 Just be sure to uncheck "*Delete existing guides*".
 - Need guides in the middle of your gutters?
 After generating the columns (with gutters set to *even* number), generate a new grid with gutters set to zero, column width set to [original column width + gutter width].
+If you need guides on round pixels, use an even number for gutter width.
 - You can position several generated **grids side by side** using a very large offset.
 - Need a **baseline grid** in addition to the generated columns ?
 Use Inkscape's grids under File > Document Properties > Grids.
 Set a new rectangular grid with for example Spacing X = 2000, Spacing Y = 14.

 ### Other inkscape guide extensions

-- I have also made [a series of other guides related inkscape extensions](https://github.com/sambody/inkscape-guide-tools), to add guides through the center of the document, add margin guides, remove guides, etc.
+- I have also made [a series of other guides related inkscape extensions](https://github.com/sambody/inkscape-guide-tools), to add guides through the center of the document, add margin guides and remove guides.

 ### Other grid related tools for web design